maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

       border-top: medium double #333;
     }

+**Edit:** Actually, I've already changed it.
+The rules outside of the post body are still that, but the rules within post bodies are now stars as described below.

 CSS is really flexible.
 You can even style an `<hr />` as an image.
 The blog post that I'm constantly googling for is [this one][] by Marek Prokop which gives a great introduction to the different ways you can style `<hr />`s.
 Heres [another](http://css-tricks.com/examples/hrs/), from which I more or less cribbed their last example.

 [this one]: http://www.sovavsiti.cz/css/hr.html